 Figure legends

 Figure 1.
-Map showing location of 16 study sites.
+Map showing location of 16 Mediterranean woodland patches where plant-pollinator interactions were surveyed from February to May 2015.
 Inset shows location of study area within SW Spain.

 Figure 2.
-Partial residual plot showing the effect of a single predictor for the relationship between A) plant species centrality and fruit set for each of the plant species considered and B) plant niche overlap and average number of seeds per fruit.
+Partial residual plots showing the effect of the single predictor which best explains the variability in species-level reproductive success.
+A) Shows the effect of plant species centrality on the fruit set of each of the plant species considered and B) shows the effect of plant niche overlap on the average number of seeds per fruit.
 Dots represent each of the individuals sampled for each species within each site.

 Figure 3.
-Partial residual plots showing the effect of A) pollinator richness, and B) niche complementarity between pollinator species on site-level average fruitset and C) niche complementarity between pollinator species on the average number of seeds per fruit at the site level.
+Partial residual plots showing the effect of the single predictor which best explains the variability in site-level reproductive success.
+A) Shows the effect of pollinator richness, and B) of niche complementarity among pollinator species on site-level average fruit set.
+C) Shows the effect of niche complementarity among pollinator species on the average number of seeds per fruit at the site level.
 Dots represent average values of fruit set at the level of the community for all plant species considered (N=16 sites).

 Figure 4.
 Partial residual plots showing the effect of pollinator richness on site-level average A) fruit and B) seed weight.
 Dots represent values for each site (N=16 sites).

 Figure 5.
 Results of simulation evaluating the importance of niche complementarity in determining differences in equity in reproductive across communities harboring from one to six species.
 Points represent average values across 1,000 simulated combinations.